Black Cabinet

-The Black Cabinet, or Federal Council of Negro Affairs or Black Brain Trust, was the informal term for a group of African Americans who served as public policy advisors to President Franklin D. Roosevelt and First Lady Eleanor Roosevelt in his terms in office from 1933 to 1945.
-Despite its name, it was not an official organization.
-The term was coined in 1936 by Mary McLeod Bethune and was occasionally used in the press.
-By mid-1935, there were 45 African Americans working in federal executive departments and New Deal agencies.
+The Black Cabinet was an organized but unofficial group of African-American advisors to President Franklin D. Roosevelt.
+African-American federal employees in the executive branch formed what they called the Federal Council of Negro Affairs to work to influence federal policy.
+In his years as president (1933-1945), Roosevelt, like all presidents before him, did not nominate African Americans to be secretary nor undersecretary in his official presidential cabinet, but by mid-1935, there were 45 African Americans working in executive roles in federal departments and New Deal agencies, and as presidential advisers.
+Roosevelt gave no formal recognition to the ad hoc council, although he used members as advisers and First Lady Eleanor Roosevelt encouraged the council.
+Although many have ascribed the term "Black Cabinet" to Mary McLeod Bethune, who, during the Roosevelt administration, was the first Black person to lead a federal agency, African American newspapers had earlier used it to describe some informal Black advisors to earlier presidents.

 History

 Although the council was concerned with civil rights, Franklin D. Roosevelt believed there were larger problems to be addressed than racial inequality during the wartime years; he was also struggling to maintain the support of the Southern white Congressional Democrats.
-Roosevelt declined to support legislation making lynching a federal offense, as well as legislation banning the use of the poll tax in the South.
+Roosevelt declined to support legislation banning the use of the poll tax in the South and did not support legislation to make lynching a federal offense.

 The Black Cabinet, with Eleanor Roosevelt's support, worked to ensure that African Americans received 10 percent of welfare funds.
 The Council argued that black citizens were underrepresented among recipients of aid under the New Deal, in large part because Southern Democrats had influenced the structure and implementation of programs to aid their white constituents.
 For instance, the Agricultural Adjustment Administration helped farmers but did not help farmworkers; farm owners were given the incentive to cut farm production, reducing the need for labor.
 Programs such as the Works Projects Administration (WPA), and the National Youth Administration (NYA) attempted to direct 10 percent of funds to African Americans (as their proportion of the US population).
 These agencies set up separate all-black units with the same pay and conditions as those in white units, to which black voters responded favorably.

 Mary McLeod Bethune served as an informal organizer of the council, as well as the Director of Negro Affairs in the National Youth Administration.
 Rayford Wittingham Logan drafted Roosevelt's executive order prohibiting the exclusion of African Americans from the military in World War II.
 Other leaders included William H. Hastie and Robert C. Weaver.
 The leaders associated with the Black Cabinet are often credited with laying part of the foundation of the Civil Rights Movement that developed in strength in the postwar years.